-Once the catfish is hooked on the noodler’s arm, the whole team joins in to help bring both to the water surface.
-Some of the fish are so big – the largest grabbed up by this year’s Okie Noodling tournament champion, Kaleb Summers, weighed in at 70.46 pounds – and furious they can drag a grown man to the bottom of the river and drown him.
-That’s another reason noodling tends to be a multi-person operation.
+Once the catfish is hooked on the noodler's arm, the whole team joins in to help bring both to the water surface.
+Some of the fish are so big - the largest caught at this year's Okie Noodling tournament weighed in at 70.46 pounds - and furious they can drag a grown man to the bottom of the river and drown him.
+That's another reason noodling tends to be a multi-person operation.

 Other dangers: Because catfish do their business in murky river waters, the noodler is never quite sure where his catch is hiding out.
 That means snapping turtles, carp or scale fish could be waiting.
 Being bitten or running up against one of those feistier brands has its own dangers.
 Like losing a finger.
 Or puncture wounds.
 Or puncture wounds that lead to infections that lead to losing a finger.

-But don’t tell that to Republican vice presidential hopeful Paul Ryan, he already knows.
-Mitt Romney’s running mate loves noodling.
+Republican vice presidential hopeful Paul Ryan loves noodling.

 "We walk around the [river] banks looking for [a] hole," Ryan told the New York Times a few months ago.
 "You get your hand inside the fish and they kind of, they come up on your hand.
 Then you just squeeze wherever you are on that fish and pull it out.